Dhamma-Sobhana/gong/README.md

 # Web interface
 A web interface is hosted on the server device and is available to check system status and enabling or disabling system and automation.
 This interface is customized to be shown on a wall mounted tablet in landscape mode to give an overall system performance view at a glance.

+> [!WARNING]
+> Unless configuration PIN_CODE is set on the server this interface will be open to any device in the local network.

 ## Overview

 Gives at a glance view of the overall system performance.
 Shows next gong coming up and if all parts of the system are working correctly.